DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-an-indie-marketing-deep-dive.md

 <h2 class="post-h2">2.
 Clair Obscur: Expedition 33</h2>

-Clair Obscur: Expedition 33 is a turn-based RPG set in a world where a so-called paintress curses everyone of a certain age each year-Those whose age matches the number she paints, die.
+Clair Obscur: Expedition 33 is a turn-based RPG set in a world where a so-called paintress curses everyone of a certain age each year-Those whose age exceeds the number she paints, die.
 You play as the last expedition seeking to end this cycle.

 <img class="img-fluid post-image w-100" src="/assets/img/blog/clair-obscur-expedition-33.jpg">